 How does it work?

 With time, the skin keeps on improving.
-Usually four to six sessions are needed in order to achieve the desired results though the number can vary depending on the individual’s requirements.
+Usually, four to six sessions are needed in order to achieve the desired results through the number can vary depending on the individual’s requirements.

 Side effects and downtime